IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 Mission Assignment
 - PCs need to go to Avizallo to - what? monitor the diplomatic situation. spy on luca. what
 	- Owl has warned Vasilev abt possible danger
+	- how do the PCs get authority to investigate a murder
 - Beware of the Court of Birds - never trust a man who won't tell you his true name
 - who is the diplomat being sent to avizallo - gildstern? luca? ornsgrym?
 Journey to Avizallo